 Some seafoods can be cooked with dry ice because the frigid temperature of -80 Degrees Celsius will sear the items, ensuring they are safe to eat.

-Dry ice can be used to lightly sear tuna steaks and salmon and to quickly cook shrimp.
+Dry ice can be used to lightly sear tuna steaks and salmon and to quickly cook prawns.
 You can place the seafood directly on top of the dry ice to cook

 Dry Ice for Food Presentation

 Dry ice adds a truly unique experience to entre’, mains and dessert presentation.
 Customers love seeing their food arriving, beautifully presented, and no matter what dish is served it will look exotic with a steamy presentation.
 Dry does not change the attributes of the food, when used for display purposes.
 (It should not touch the food.)

 Some high-end restaurants serve certain dishes with aromatic smoke.
 The “smoke” comes from the dry ice.
 Eateries might sit it in a glass on the table or bar with a desirable scent.
 Floral and Smokey scents are the perfect and popular juxtaposition.

 Using your signature Ice cream recipe and mixing in small dry ice pellets, you can make your Ice cream in seconds, as required.